Blac Chyna Shows Off 50lb Weight Loss As Rob Kardashian Set For New Dating Show

 Four months on from the birth of her baby girl, Dream Kardashian, Blac Chyna has taken to Snapchat to reveal her dramatic weight loss.
-The stripper turned reality star now tips the scales at an impressive 141 lbs., 51 lbs. lighter than her post baby weight according to a story Chyna posted on her Snapchat account on Saturday.
+The stripper turned reality star now tips the scales at an impressive 141 pounds, 51 pounds lighter than her post baby weight according to a story Chyna posted on her Snapchat account on Saturday.
 Chyna showed off her curves and flat stomach in a figure-hugging olive green dress.

 A post shared by blacchyna snapchats (@blacchynasnapchats) on

 Meanwhile, Chyna’s ex, Rob Kardashian has been taking to Instagram over the past few weeks with photos of his workouts with celebrity trainer Gunnar Peterson.
-Kardashian shared a photo two weeks ago of baby Dream with the caption “This is my motivation”
+Kardashian shared a photo two weeks ago of baby Dream with the caption “This is my motivation.”

 A post shared by ROBERT KARDASHIAN (@robkardashian) on